axelvaldez/radical-companies/_posts/rCompanies/rHATCHERY/2022-05-16-rHatchery.markdown

    </td>
    <td>
     <ul>
      <li>Promotion of their ideas, of themselves, of their content.
-The satisfaction of creating a new, RADICAL world one company at a time.</li>
+The satisfaction of creating a new, <span style="font-size:smaller; ">RADICAL</span> world one company at a time.</li>
     </ul>
    </td>
   </tr>